-Swipe the right-hand edge of the screen inwards and tap Search, type the name of the app you would like to open using the pop-up keyboard.
-Results will be displayed on the left-hand side of the screen.

-To view the complete list of apps, swipe upwards from the bottom of the screen and tap All apps.
+Tap Search and type the name of the app you would like to open using the pop-up keyboard.
+To view the complete list of apps, tap the Windows Start button and tap All apps.

 How do I make an app appear on Start?